swathimanikyam/dog-cards/README.md

 # Exploring-Cards

-This project Enables the user to toggle between the panel which exapands on click the panels
+This project Enables the user to toggle between the panel which exapands on click the panels of dogs created by swathi.